 What are Chocolate Bliss Balls?

-Interchangeably called chocolate protein balls, chocolate energy balls, chocolate protein bites or chocolate energy bites.
+Bliss balls are interchangeably called protein balls, energy balls, protein bites or energy bites.

 They are normally the size of 2-3 bites, or just under the size of a golf ball.

-Generally, made with all-natural energy-boosting and filling ingredients such as nuts, seeds, dried fruits, natural sweeteners and cacao powder.
+Generally made with all-natural energy-boosting and filling ingredients such as nuts, seeds, dried fruits, natural sweeteners and cacao powder or cocoa powder to make chocolate bliss balls.

 Notes on some of the ingredients, the full list of ingredients and their measurements can be found in the recipe card below.

-Almond meal is made up of 100% raw almonds which have been ground up with their peel.
-This is the main ingredient, which can easily be purchased at your local health food store, or supermarket or buy almond meal online (affiliate link).
+Almond meal is made up of 100% raw almonds that are ground up with their peel.
+This is the main ingredient, which can easily be purchased at your local health food store, or supermarket.

 Desiccated coconut is dried coconut that has been cut into small pieces, it is not the same as shredded coconut, however, shredded coconut can be used.

 Rolled oats or plain quick oats are added as one of the filler components.
-Oats are a fabulous all-natural ingredient that will help keep you feeling full for longer and boast a nice amount of protein.
+Oats are a fabulous all-natural ingredient that will help keep you feeling full for longer.

 If you are on a gluten-free diet, ensure you read the labels, as most oats are handled in facilities that process gluten products.
 Check for certified gluten-free oats.